ptupitsyn/ptupitsyn.github.io/_posts/2023-05-18-Dynamic-LINQ-With-Ignite.md

 Interestingly, [Dynamic LINQ](https://dynamic-linq.net/overview) works with any `IQueryable`, including Ignite.NET's `ICacheQueryable`.
 What it does is it parses the string expression and builds an `Expression` tree, which is then passed to the LINQ provider to build the SQL query.

 We achieved the same result with much less code, which is easier to read and maintain.
+But is it the right approach?

+# Performance

-# TBD
+TBD

+NOTE: an older post on this blog, [LINQ vs SQL in Ignite.NET: Performance](https://ptupitsyn.github.io/LINQ-vs-SQL-in-Ignite/), demonstrates that LINQ can be on par with raw SQL, but this requires using compiled queries, which is not possible when dynamic queries are involved.

+# Why not use SQL directly?

 Does it work? - yes
 * Is it a good idea? - not sure
 * If an abstraction gets in the way, drop down one level and just build the SQL yourself

 * Benchmark?
 Link to old LINQ vs SQL benchmark, which used compiled queries, but here we can't use compiled!

+# Conclusion

+This post is inspired by questions coming from Ignite users and GridGain customers.
+Everyone loves LINQ for its ease of use and strong typing, but sometimes it gets in the way.

+And when an abstraction gets in the way, it is generally a good idea to drop down one level - in this case, use SQL directly.